Men Don't Leave: Reception

 The film received generally positive reviews.
-It has a score of 82% on Rotten Tomatoes based on seventeen reviews, with an average rating of 7/10.
+It has a score of 83% on Rotten Tomatoes based on eighteen reviews, with an average rating of 7/10.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Shelia Benson of the Los Angeles Times praised the film as "a tender, beautifully acted, diabolically droll film on the subject of love, loss and the sheer blissful unpredictability of life."

 Roger Ebert said that the film "is the story of how a warm and believable suburban wife and mother becomes a widow who is trapped in a series of Hollywood improbabilities.
 The movie opens with enormous appeal and then spends its last hour chipping away at the sympathy it has earned.
 By the end, when some scenes are from the cliche factory and others seem to be missing altogether, I felt a great disappointment: The story started out too strongly to end as such a mess."

 Janet Maslin of The New York Times recalled that "among the film's more memorable moments is the scene in which Beth, having collapsed into such depression that she sits in a littered apartment eating cold spaghetti out of a can, is serenaded by her musician friend to the tune of Bella Notte, the Italian restaurant song from Lady and the Tramp.
 Bruce Surtees's cinematography gives the film a warm, vibrant look that's particularly flattering to its star.
 The editing is so abrupt in spots that it suggests there may have been more to Men Don't Leave at some earlier stage."

 Peter Travers of Rolling Stone said that "Brickman has made an imperfect movie but not an impersonal one.
 Combining humor and heartbreak with rare grace, Men Don’t Leave means to get under your skin and does."

 Lange's performance was praised by critics.